 TEACHER, SCHOLAR, FEMINIST

-I'm currently an instructor of composition and rhetoric at Tennessee Technological University in Cookeville, TN, where I teach introductory composition (ENGL 1010 and ENGL 1020).
-My previous teaching experience includes Volunteer State Community College in Gallatin, Tennessee, and the University of Washington in Seattle, where I earned my PhD in English in June 2017.
+I'm currently a Lecturer in the Department of English at Middle Tennessee State University in Murfreesboro, TN, where I teach classes in introductory composition (ENGL 1010 and 1020) and second-year literature (ENGL 2020).
+My previous positions were held at Tennessee Technological University in Cookeville, TN (2017-2018); Volunteer State Community College in Gallatin, Tennessee (2016-2017); and the University of Washington in Seattle, WA (2011-2016).
+I earned my PhD in English in June 2017 from the University of Washington in Seattle.
 My dissertation, entitled Texts that Teach: Curriculum, Affect, and Critical Pedagogy in the Neoliberal University, focused on teaching literature through a critical feminist praxis at the undergraduate level.
 In this project, I bridged together literary studies and composition studies in order to understand the efficacy of social justice pedagogies on student learning.
 I argued that literature offers a sustained and nuanced framework for engaging students in unfamiliar narratives that enable them to rethink their common assumptions of race, class, gender, and sexuality on a global scale.
 I examined how literature, as a vehicle, can intervene in students' social cognitive schemas, but can only be realized through strategic scaffolding and intentional, explicit critical pedagogies that privilege narratives that counter students' common assumptions.
 My research also focuses on Africana women's literature, feminist affect studies, and curriculum design and development.

-In my former capacity at the University of Washington, I taught introductory composition and literature courses for first and second year writers.
-These courses focused on feminist theory and literature, American ethnic literature, critical race theory, and transnational literatures.
+My teaching experiences include introductory composition and literature courses for first and second year writers.
+These courses have focused on comedy and satire as social and cultural critique, feminist theory and literature, American ethnic literature, critical race theory, and transnational literatures.
 I have also taught a 'bridge' course which targeted primarily first-generation and international students.
 This class was designed as a vehicle by which first-year undergraduate students might become confident, comfortable, and fluent in both writing and learning at the university.